North Pole Cruise On A Luxury Icebreaker

 1

-Nothing can beat the exhilarating feeling of standing on top of the world in a place where the lines of longitude meet and few have ever visited.
+There's nothing quite like the thrill of standing at the top of the world where the lines of longitude meet and few have ever been.

 2

-A cruise to the North Pole takes you through the frozen Arctic Ocean, a vast expanse of ever-changing ice formations.
-Witnessing these incredible natural wonders up close from the comfort of a cruise ship is a truly awe-inspiring experience.
+A North Pole cruise takes you through the vast sea of moving ice in the Arctic Ocean.
+It is fantastic to see these natural wonders up close from the comfort of a cruise ship.

 3